mrocklin/mrocklin.github.io/startups/best-practices.md

 Background
 ----------

-After building an open source project, I then started a company and made many mistakes.
+After building a successful open source project I then started a company and made many mistakes.

-Today, some folks walking along the same path foolishly ask for my advice.
+Some folks on this path foolishly ask for my advice.
 This article encodes some of that advice.

-It is intended for technical founders who have no experience making companies.
+It is intended for technical founders who have no experience building companies.

 Most Advice is Wrong
 --------------------